Saint Mary of the Cross MacKillopPrint Page

-The Saint Mary MacKillop Memorial Wall is a fitting memorial to Australia‟s first saint and a sacred and special site for Catholics.
-The wall was erected at the Gore Hill Cemetery, the site where Mary MacKillop was originally laid to rest.
+A wall commemorates Australia‟s first saint, Saint Mary of the Cross MacKillop.
+It is erected at the Gore Hill Cemetery, the site where Mary MacKillop was originally laid to rest.

 The Wall was erected as part of the ongoing commemoration of Mary MacKillop since her Canonisation in 2010.
 It will also serve as a resting place for cremated bodies and a significant site for Catholic and Christian pilgrims locally, nationally and internationally.
 Within the wall, 212 spots are available for the placement of cremated remains (four of which have already been accounted for since the wall's launch) where lives can be commemorated in the spirit of Mary MacKillop, whose body was laid to rest at Gore Hill Cemetery from 1909 to 1914.